rpomponio/neuroHarmonize/README.rst

 neuroHarmonize
 ==============

 Harmonization tools for multi-site neuroimaging analysis.
-Part of the work reported in our first paper with data from the iSTAGING consoritum [1]_.
+Part of the work reported in our first paper with data from the ISTAGING consoritum [1]_.

 Overview
 ---------

-This package extends the functionality of the package developed by Nick Cullen [2]_, ``neuroCombat``, which is hosted on GitHub: https://github.com/ncullen93/neuroCombat (to make installation easier, ``neuroCombat`` is not a dependency for this package, but the source code is included to call ``neuroCombat`` functions).
+This package extends the functionality of the package developed by Nick Cullen [2]_, ``neuroCombat``, which is hosted on GitHub: https://github.com/ncullen93/neuroCombat

-``neuroCombat`` allows the user to perform a harmonization procedure using the ComBat [3]_ algorithm for correcting multi-site data.
+The previously-released package, ``neuroCombat``, allows the user to perform a harmonization procedure using the ComBat [3]_ algorithm for correcting multi-site data.

-``neuroHarmonize`` is a package with similar functionality, but also allows the user to perform the following additional procedures:
+This package, ``neuroHarmonize``, has similar functionality, but also allows the user to perform additional procedures:

 1. Train a harmonization model on a subset of data, then apply the model to the new set.
-For example, in longitudinal analyses, one may wish to train a harmonization model on baseline cases and apply the model to follow-up cases.
+For example, in longitudinal analyses, one may wish to train a harmonization model on baseline cases and apply the model to follow-up cases, to avoid double-counting subjects.
 2. Specify covariates with nonlinear effects.
 Age tends to exhibit nonlinear relationships with brain volumes.
 Nonlinear effects are implemented using Generalized Additive Models (GAMs) via the ``statsmodels`` package.